- 1 Top 7 Best Styluses Compared

 - 2 Buyer’s Guide

-To discover the best stylus for home use or in the office, we searched for products that offer excellent precision and sensitivity, durability and a weight that is neither too light or too heavy, both of which can cause fatigue.
+To discover the best stylus for home use or in the office, we searched for products that offer excellent precision and pressure sensitivity, durability and a weight that is neither too light or too heavy, both of which can cause fatigue.
 This all comes down to the material used on the tip, as well as its thickness.
 Therefore, any products that required several taps to the screen to respond were eliminated from this list.

 The overall winner and #1 best stylus is the MEKO Universal Stylus.
 This pen offers two tips, so you can type and tap with it, without having to switch to another unit.
 Its disc tip is great for typing or for moments when you need optimum accuracy.
 Switch to the metal mesh tip, and feel how smoothly the pen glides against glass.
 These features make the stylus a top pick as you can adjust from handwriting a message to scrolling the Internet.